Phil Burgers: Other activities

 In 2015, Burger was also teaching at a clown school in Los Angeles.
 He has also led clowning workshops when on tour.

 Awards and nominations

 The Dr Brown Brown Brown Brown Brown and his Singing Tiger won Best Children's Presentation at the Adelaide Fringe Festival and the Director's Choice at the Melbourne International Comedy Festival in 2012.

 Befrdfgth won the Barry Award for the Best Show at Melbourne International Comedy Festival in 2012, as well as the Foster's Edinburgh Comedy Award for Best Show.
 The Barry Award and Edinburgh Comedy Award are regarded as the two top comedy prizes, and at this point Burgers was the first ever comedian to have won both for the same show.
 The performance at the Soho Theatre in London was also co-winner of the Total Theatre Award for Innovation, Experimentation & Playing with Form.

 Personal life

-Burgers has one child with Arrested Development actor Alia Shawkat.
+Burgers has one child with Arrested Development actress Alia Shawkat.